eigenent/eigenent/README.md

 **Mechanical Engineering Student** at the Aristotle University of Thessaloniki
 **Specializing in**: System Identification and Control
-**Interested in**: Optimization · FEM · Aerospace Design · Data Analysis
+**Experienced with**: Optimization · Finite Element Method · Aerospace Design · Data Analysis

 ---